-A misconception is that a property owner would need to have an attorney to file assessment appeal.
+A common misconception is that a property owner would need to have an attorney to file assessment appeal.
 Can a taxpayer still file an assessment appeal?
 Yes, in *nearly all instances a taxpayer can file the assessment appeal without the assistance of an attorney.

 The Board of Review has tools that can be used for searching for comparable property information and completing forms on the office website. *Corporations and limited liability companies will need to utilize an attorney in the assessment appeal for their properties.